Caribou Coffee

 Caribou Coffee Company is an American coffee company and coffeehouse chain.
 It was founded in Edina, Minnesota, in 1992.
-As of May 2015, the company operates 603 locations worldwide.
+As of July 2024, the company operates over 800 locations worldwide.
 It is headquartered in Brooklyn Center, Minnesota.

-Background
+History

+1990s

-Caribou Coffee founder John Puckett was working as a management consultant for Boston-based firm Bain & Company, helping develop ideas and strategies for other companies, when he decided he wanted to become an entrepreneur.
+Caribou Coffee founder John Puckett was working as a management consultant for Boston-based management consulting firm Bain & Company, when he decided he wanted to become an entrepreneur.
 After a trip to Denali National Park in Alaska, he and his wife, Kim, decided to raise money and start a coffee company.
 His wife stayed with a job at General Motors while John moved to Minnesota to find the first site and put together financing.

 The initial concept for Caribou was a five-day-a-week schedule aimed at downtown office workers, mimicking what worked in Boston.
 Puckett signed a lease for the first location to be in the large Pillsbury Center office building.
 However, soon afterward the building's landlord decided not to sign the lease, because another of the building's retail tenants had exclusive rights to selling coffee in the building and had threatened to sue them.
 As a result, the financing for the store fell through because it was dependent on that specific site.
 Puckett opted to start looking for an available location in the suburbs, and the first Caribou Coffee shop was started in Edina, Minnesota, a suburb of Minneapolis, in December 1992.

+In 1994, Puckett recruited Kent Parker, his roommate from Dartmouth business school, to help grow the company.

+2000s

 In 2003, Michael J. Coles was named CEO.
 On September 29, 2005, Caribou launched its IPO listed on NASDAQ under CBOU.
 CEO Coles recalls: "Two years after I took over, we expanded to 337 stores in fourteen states and the District of Columbia.
 In less than three years, Caribou went from a company with negative sales growth to a public company listed on NASDAQ."
 In 2006, Arcapita (formerly known as First Islamic Investment Bank) was Caribou Coffee's majority shareholder.
 In 2002, Yusuf al-Qaradawi's involvement with the bank led to a protest of Caribou Coffee.
 That same year al-Qaradawi stepped down as chairman of the bank's Sharia Board.
 As of 2009, Caribou employed more than 6,000 people.